• Skip to main content

 Beeswax and Soy Wax Differences

 • When it comes to candles, beeswax is often used as is, whereas soy wax is often blended with a small amount of paraffin wax to help retain any fragrances used in a scented soy candle.
-There is some evidence that paraffin candles are rather toxic due to the black soot they emit and its being a byproduct of petroleum production.
+There is some evidence that paraffin candles are rather toxic due to the black soot they emit and being a byproduct of petroleum production.

 • When used in candle making, a beeswax blend usually burns longer than soy wax.